Albert Schweitzer Institute

 - Speakers and conferences on peace and development globally (the World Summits of Nobel Peace Laureates, for one example), at the United Nations, and on campus;

 - Global learning and community engagement opportunities in Peru, Guatemala, India and elsewhere in the U.S. aimed at motivating young people to serve the community and the environment as a way of life.

-The institute is located adjacent to the Mount Carmel Campus at 660 New Road.
+The institute is located adjacent to the Mount Carmel Campus at 660 New Road in Hamden, Connecticut.
 For more information, please contact the office at 203-582-7875 or via email at email@example.com.